acemod/ACE3/documentation/feature/backpacks.md

 ## 1. Overview

 ### 1.1 Zipping sounds
 A zipper sound is played when someone opens your backpack.
-This helps to prevent banana theft.
+This helps prevent banana theft.

 ## 2. Dependencies